-This is from my thread on TDPRI which can be found here if you’d like to see this in its entirety: Click Me!
+This is from my thread on TDPRI, which can be found here if you’d like to see the topic in its original entirety: Click!

-Mainly this was my first venture into modding audio circuits besides build BYOC kits and selling them.
+Mainly this was my first venture into modding audio circuits, besides build BYOC (electric guitar effect pedals) kits and selling them.
 Working with an amplifier is amazing!
-Hearing the differences you can make is very rewarding.
+Hearing the differences you can make is very rewarding, especially when you are doing all the building yourself.
+I encourage all readers who own a Fender Blues Jr. to try the “basic kit” he sells for all versions of the modern Blues Jr models and the Fender Excelsior

 Correction: BillM IS

-no longer providing these mods again after he took a break due to health concerns.
-For a while his son was filling the orders, but on their site it sounds like Bill is back!
+no longerproviding his mods again, after he took a break due to health concerns.
+For a while his son was filling the orders, but on their site it sounds like Bill is back at it again.
+I may reach out to him and see if he wants to team up and let me be the guinea pig!
+Burson Audio and Sparkos Labs

-Story posted on BillM’s site announcing he is back and working on a backlog of orders:
+New Article on “BillM”‘s Fender Modding site announcing he is back and working on a backlog of orders:

-Without anymore delay, here is the Fender Blues Jr tube amplifier (except for the rectifier and reverb)!
+Without anymore delay or l, here is the Fender Blues Jr tube amplifier (except for the rectifier and reverb)!

 I purchased the Blues Junior knowing it was pretty much the perfect practice/home amp in the sub $500 range for the classic American tone.
 After spending some time with it and stumbling through the internet onto BillM’s website (http://billmaudio.com/wp/) I decided to start modding the amp.
 I have a long history of modding PC’s (even directly soldering on motherboards and video cards along with building custom guitar effects pedals.
 So I knew this would be a piece of cake with how simple the Blues Jr. is.